NyoroGiraffe/Experi-City/06_Actions/CIF.md

 #### Sufficiency Judgment

-The Engine should consider the Intent information insufficient when one or more important dimensions are:
+The Engine SHOULD consider the Intent information insufficient when one or more important dimensions are:

 - unknown;
 - substantially ambiguous;